Codecademy/docs/content/cpp/concepts/math-functions/terms/tan/tan.md

 ---
 Title: 'tan()'
-Description: 'Returns the tangent of the angle in radians.'
+Description: 'Returns the tangent of an angle given in radians.'
 Subjects:
   - 'Computer Science'
 Tags: